MileHacker Logo

 Cultural Festivals & Events

 Christkindlesmarkt: The most famous cultural event (late Nov to Dec 24th).
 Frühlingsfest & Herbstvolksfest: Large folk festivals.
-Blaue Nacht: An art and culture celebration in May.
+Blaue Nacht: An art and culture celebration during The month of may.
 Rock im Park: Major music festival in June.

 Relaxation and Wellness